danbjorn/til/markdown/django-file-fields.md

 ---
 created: 2021-01-19
 tag: django
+title: Django FileField without a form
 ---
-# Django FileField without a form

 You can use the `FileField` model field type in Django without binding it to a form.
 You can use the `File` object to wrap your desired file with a name and pass it as the field’s value.
 When you call `save()` it will copy it to the storage.
 If you use a